Tāmati Wāka Nene

-Tāmati Wāka Nene (1780s – 4 August 1871) was a Māori rangatira (chief) of the Ngāpuhi iwi (tribe) who fought as an ally of the British in the Flagstaff War of 1845–46.
+Tāmati Wāka Nene (1780s – 4 August 1871) was a Māori rangatira (chief) of the Ngāpuhi iwi (tribe) who fought as an ally of the British in the Flagstaff War of 1845–1846.

-Origin and mana
+Early life

-Tāmati Wāka Nene was born to chiefly rank in the Ngāpuhi iwi of the Bay of Islands and Hokianga regions of the North Island of New Zealand.
-His elder brother was Eruera Maihi Patuone.
-He was related to Hongi Hika and could trace his ancestry by a number of lines back to Rāhiri, the founder of the Ngāpuhi.
-He rose to be one of the war leaders of the Ngāpuhi taking an active part in the Musket Wars of 1818–1820.
-He successfully took his warriors on a rampage the whole length of the North Island, killing and plundering as he went until he reached Cook Strait.
-It is said that he advised Te Rauparaha to acquire muskets to enhance his influence.
+Tāmati Wāka Nene was born to chiefly rank in the Ngāpuhi iwi (tribe) of the Bay of Islands and Hokianga regions of the North Island of New Zealand.
+His father was Tapua, a rangatira (chief) of the hapu (subtribe) Ngāti Hao in the Hokianga.
+The date of his birth was around the 1780s and his elder brother was Eruera Maihi Patuone.
+He was related to the warrior Hongi Hika and could trace his ancestry back to Rāhiri, the founder of the Ngāpuhi.

+Nene rose to be one of the war leaders of the Ngāpuhi.
+It is likely that one of his earliest battles was in about 1800, against the Ngare Raumati.
+Nene took an active part in the Musket Wars of 1818 to 1820, leading his warriors on a rampage the whole length of the North Island, killing and plundering as he went until he reached Cook Strait.
+It is said that he advised the warrior Te Rauparaha to acquire muskets to enhance his influence in the region.

-In 1828 he successfully averted a war between the Māori of the Bay of Islands and the Hokianga.
+In 1828 Nene successfully averted a war between the Māori of the Bay of Islands and the Hokianga.
 Then his older brother moved south to what is now the Auckland region, Hauraki, and soon after the paramount chief of the area died of wounds received in battle.
 Wāka Nene now became the highest ranking chief among his own people and one of the three primary chiefs of the area.
 At baptism, he added "Tāmati Wāka" (Thomas Walker) to his name.

 Support for the Treaty of Waitangi

-Early on he had recognised the value of trade with Pākehā and used his position as chief to protect and encourage both the traders and the Methodist missionaries.
+Early on Nene had recognised the value of trade with Pākehā and used his position as chief to protect and encourage both the traders and the Methodist missionaries.
 He was baptised in 1839 taking the name Thomas Walker or Tāmati Wāka.
 He also worked with the British Resident, James Busby to regularise the relationships between the two races.
 In 1835 he signed the Declaration of the Independence of New Zealand which proclaimed the sovereignty of the United Tribes.

 At the negotiations leading up to the signing of the Treaty of Waitangi Ngapuhi chief Te Wharerahi disagreed with his brothers Rewa and Moka Te Kainga-mataa and spoke for peace and the acceptance of the European, and was duly supported by Nene and Patuone.
 Nene's influence was significant in persuading many of the tribes to sign the Treaty.

 The next few years saw a considerable loss of revenue and influence for the northern tribes.
 The capital of the new country was soon moved down to Auckland.
 Customs duties were also imposed.
 Then the Government began to manage the land, specifically they temporarily banned any further felling of kauri trees (Agathis australis), after an over-supply of milled kauri occurred in the Australian market.